 Stocks can be great for building long-term wealth, but they are also risky by nature.
 They are higher risk and higher reward.
 It is when you near the time that you are ready to leave work that you will want to shift into investments that have less risk to them but can still afford you some return on your money.
 Moving into more guaranteed income vehicles, cash and interest baring accounts could be a better strategy.
 You may want to avoid risky investments that could leave your nest egg with a lot less money than you had expected to retire with.

 Speak With Your Adviser

-Understand that a professional financial adviser can help you create a plan that will last through your retirement and achieve your retirement planning goals.
+Understand that a professional money advisor can help you create a plan that will last through your retirement and achieve your retirement planning goals.
 He or she has the ability to really make an impact on your Golden Years.
 We are here to help answer your questions as the market and our nations economy changes.